noirscape/dotfiles/userscripts/danbooru/README.md

 If you want to use these scripts, observe the following notes:

 * `donmai.user.js` by default runs on the danbooru domain.
 This should be fine for most usecases.
 * `own-server.user.js` by default runs on *no* domains.
 You need to go into your userscript manager's settings ([Greasemonkey](https://wiki.greasespot.net/Greasemonkey_Manual:Monkey_Menu), I haven't tested with other managers) and *manually* add a grant for your domain.
 Then reload the page.
+The grant should be of the format `*://domainname.com/*`.
+Substitute domainname.com as needed (alternatively, `https://domainname.com/*` will ensure it works only on HTTPS connections).